anixn/ASG-class-GIS/README.md

 # ASG-class-GIS
+* First you have to download you files in your computer.
-Use the file in this repository to prepare the map.
+* Use the file in this repository to prepare the map.
-Use QGIS and apply methods to filter the data and plotting.
+* Use QGIS and apply methods to filter the data and plotting.